josephsenior/Grinta-Agent/docs/development.md

 - Sandboxed environments

 ### Note on Internal Structure
-Forge maintains "openhands" as the internal Python package name for backward compatibility and stability.
+Forge maintains "Forge" as the internal Python package name for backward compatibility and stability.
 User-facing commands and branding use "Forge".

 ## Debugging